thanhhff/MultiSensorHome/README.md

 **Email**: nguyent [at] cs.is.i.nagoya-u.ac.jp

+## Acknowledgment
+This work was partly supported by Japan Society for the Promotion of Science (JSPS) KAKENHI JP21H03519 and JP24H00733.

 ---

 *This dataset is designed to advance research in multi-view action recognition, sensor fusion, and transformer-based approaches for understanding human activities in real-world environments.*